Intrigued about the whole video thing as a strategic video marketing tool?

 Graphics / Titles

-With the video is finalized, a higher level of artistry and animation can be added to the graphics and titles in order to bring the production to its final state.
+With the video is finalized, a higher level of artistry, animation and live action can be added to the graphics and titles in order to bring the production to its final state.

 Any visual effects — fixing skin tones, skylines or removing logos — happens near the very end of the the post-production process.